Last Update : 2023/04/19

 PHITS (Particle and Heavy Ion Transport code System) is a general purpose Monte Carlo particle transport simulation code developed under collaboration between JAEA, RIST, KEK and several other institutes.
 It can deal with the transport of all particles over wide energy ranges, using several nuclear reaction models and nuclear data libraries.
 PHITS can support your researches in the fields of accelerator technology, radiotherapy, space radiation, and in many other fields which are related to particle and heavy ion transport phenomena. (detail, pdf 9.5MB)

-How to refer to PHITS?
+How to refer PHITS?

 This is an open access article, and you can download it from here.